 CCLI: 7260521

-Brayden writes: "This song came from the 2023 Vineyard National Conference when Putty Putman spoke on the Kingdom on earth (and our subsequent series on this).
-The image he used stuck in my mind with the two rings which overlapped, and the example with it was that the Israelites received their daily manna which was a supernatural act of God and his Kingdom breaking through on earth.
-Hence the title “day by day”, that we don’t just need this once, but we need God to continually break through in a supernatural way for us to be sustained.
-The connection was made between this miracle in Exodus and the Lord’s prayer in Matt 6, where Jesus tells us to pray “give us today our daily bread”.
+Brayden writes: "This song came out of our Vineyard Australia 2023 national conference.
+Putty Putman spoke on bringing the kingdom of heaven on earth, and we continued with a series on this theme at church.
+This idea became the heart of the album.
+One illustration Putty used was of two rings which overlapped, where the intersection was where the kingdom meets earth.
+The example was the Israelites receiving their daily manna, being a supernatural act of God and His kingdom breaking through on earth.
+Hence “day by day”; that we don’t just need to receive His kingdom once, but we need God to continually break through in a supernatural way for us to be sustained.
+The connection was made between this miracle in Exodus and the Lord’s prayer in Matthew 6, where Jesus tells us to pray “give us today our daily bread”, and “on earth as it is in heaven” which is our bridge.
 We need His power and life each day."

 Words and Music by Brayden Slade